ianfhunter/GNOLL/doc/gh-pages/developers/installation.md

 ## Language Bindings

+We have tested several language bindings to GNOLL.
+The intention is not to be exhaustively compatible with every version, but a useful reference to help you set up GNOLL for your own software.

 ### C
 This is the default build target.
 Tested with GCC and Clang Compilers and is C99 compliant.